kjustin2/Stock-Analysis-App/financial-adviser-app/standards/java_coding_standards.md

 - One blank line between methods
 - No space between method name and parenthesis
 - One space after control keywords (if, for, while)
+- Column limit: 100 characters

+### Braces (K&R Style)
+- Opening brace at end of line
+- Closing brace starts a new line
+- Braces required for all control structures (even single-line)
+- Empty blocks may be concise: `{}` (no linebreak)

 ### Line Wrapping
-- Maximum line length: 120 characters
 - Break after comma when wrapping method parameters
+- Indent continuation lines 8 spaces
-- Align wrapped lines with opening parenthesis
+- Align wrapped lines with opening parenthesis when possible

-### Braces
-- Opening brace on the same line
-- Closing brace on a new line
-- Always use braces for control statements, even for single lines

 ## Best Practices